psychonautweb/CRUD-table/README.md

  Instructions:

- Type any username and login.
+ Type any username and login (username.length > 3 && password.length > 6).
 You will be presented with the list of persons (one will be shown as an example).
 It's stored on a **session** level.
-You can add, remove or edit existing entries.
+You can add, remove or edit existing entries of persons.